 Robin Bennett of Dog Gurus notes that any evaluation of dogs prior to inclusion in group play should include:

-- Formal acceptance policy in place with defined behaviors required from dogs that participate
+- Formal acceptance policy with defined behaviors required from dogs that participate.

 Let's review the evaluation process first.

-What is temperament?
-One author (Norma Bennett Woolf, Dog Owner’s Guide) describes temperament as “the general attitude a dog has towards other animals and people.”(http://www.hsi.org/assets/pdfs/temperament_dogs.pdf).
-Others may define temperament simply as the dog's 'personality'.
-More inclusively, Wayne Davis of the West Virginia K9 College offers this definition: “The physical and mental characteristics of an individual dog, made evident through its reaction to stimuli in its environment” (ibid).
+More inclusively, Wayne Davis of the West Virginia K9 College offers this definition: “The physical and mental characteristics of an individual dog, made evident through its reaction to stimuli in its environment.”

-A temperament test is a process in which your business evaluates a dog's physical and mental characteristics and it's reaction to the characteristics of other dogs.
+A temperament test is a process in which you evaluate a dog's physical and mental characteristics and its reaction to the characteristics of other dogs.
 This helps ensure their safety and success in group daycare.

-The test involves looking for any aggressive behavior towards the other dogs.
-Additionally, you are looking for general personality characteristics, such as separation anxiety, timidness, toy aggression, leash aggression and other behaviors that may present risk to the pet or other guests.
+The test involves looking for any aggressive behavior toward the other dogs.
+Additionally, you are looking for general personality characteristics, such as separation anxiety, timidness, toy aggression, leash aggression, and other behaviors that may present risk to the pet or other guests.

-Check out this video published by Suite Paws in Raleigh of a temperament test involving multiple dogs: https://www.youtube.com/watch?v=x9NyS2rPoNg
+Check out this video published by Suite Paws in Raleigh of a temperament test involving multiple dogs.

-Once you have determined the temperament of the pet, you can determine not only whether or not it is accepted into your daycare programs, but you may be able to better predict how the pet may react in various situations with various types of other pet temperaments.
-For example, just because a pet is not aggressive, perhaps it is shy and will not be a good fit to play with large rowdy dogs.
+Once you have determined the temperament of the pet, you can identify not only whether or not it is accepted into your daycare, but you may be able to better predict how the pet may react in situations with of other pet temperaments.
+For example, a pet may not be aggressive, but perhaps it is shy and will not be a good fit to play with large, rowdy dogs.

 Formal Acceptance Policy

-To help ensure your business maintains a verifiable process for evaluating and accepting (or not) pets into your daycare, develop a formal acceptance policy.
+To help ensure your business maintains a verifiable process for evaluating and accepting pets into daycare, develop a formal acceptance policy.

-This policy should outline the evaluation process, and behavioral and temperament traits required for acceptance, as well as those traits that would disqualify a pet from participating in your daycare (or define certain limitations for staying at your facility).
-Train your staff on your acceptance policies and ensure they are able to communicate them to your prospective customers.
+This policy should outline the evaluation process, behavioral and temperament traits required for acceptance, and traits that disqualify a pet from participating in your daycare.
+Train your staff on your acceptance policies and ensure they communicate them to your prospective customers.